-Click the green button to download a copy of the 2019-20 MERA Grant Application.
-Everyone must complete (type) pages 3-5 and then select only the pages for each grant you choose.
-You must mail your grant application in to the address on page 1.
-If you are doing the Customer Service Grant, BE SURE TO DOWNLOAD THE CUSTOMER SERVICE VOUCHER & PASS/FAIL FORM below and email it to Paul Grethel.
+Click the green button to download a copy of the MERA Grant Application.
+Everyone must complete (type) all pages of the grant application.
+You must mail your grant application in to the address of MERA in the grant application.

 Click the Coping Skills PowerPoint button to the left to download a PowerPoint that goes with Coping Skills.